-If you are encountering errors when working with object literals perhaps our brief tutorial on the subject would be of assistance.
+If you are encountering errors when working with object literals, perhaps our tutorial on the subject would be of assistance.

 - Some older less robust code may trigger errors when event handlers are activated, for example, when users hover over links set up for use by the code. ^